chelm/geomash/README.md

 # Geomash

-A node.js module for building geohash aggregations in LevelDB.
+A node.js module for building geohash aggregations from GeoJSON files in LevelDB.

 ## Usage